MathuxNY-73/hackerrank-problems/README.md

 As of December 13<sup>th</sup>, 2017:
 - [X] Find a first working solution on the sample output
 - [X] Submit solution.
 Got right answer

+### Closest Numbers
+This is a sorting algorithm problem from hackerrank.
+The goal was to find a pair of numbers in an array of integers with the smallest difference.
+I solved this problem in C language.
+[Problem link](https://www.hackerrank.com/challenges/closest-numbers/problem)
+As of December 31<sup>st</sup>, 2017:
+- [X] Find a first working solution on the sample output
+- [X] Submit solution.
+Got right answer

+### Candies
+This is a dynamic programming problem from hackerrank.
+The goal is to give out candies to a class of students who are attributed a grade.
+Candy distribution needs to take the grade into account.
+I solved this problem in C++ language.
+[Problem link](https://www.hackerrank.com/challenges/candies/problem) As of December 31<sup>st</sup>, 2017:
+- [X] Find a first working solution on the sample output
+- [X] Submit solution.
+Got right answer

+### Palindrome Index
+This is a string algorithm problem form hackerrank.
+The goal is to find if there exists a character in the string that, when removed renders the string palindromic.
+The goal is to return the index of such character or -1 if that does not exist.
+ I used this problem in C++ language.
+[Problem link](https://www.hackerrank.com/challenges/palindrome-index/problem) As of December 31<sup>st</sup>, 2017:
+- [X] Find a first working solution on the sample output
+- [ ] Submit solution.
+Got wrong answer